The vaccine passport is required for the zoo visit.

 If you experience symptoms related to Covid-19 during your visit, please notify a member of our team immediately.
 Procedures are in place and we will explain the steps to protect other visitors, as well as our team members.

 As the Ecomuseum Zoo is a non-profit organization, admission revenue represents a significant contribution from visitors to keep the zoo running and to ensure animal well-being.
-Please note that all the animals are visible, even if some observation points have changed.
+Please note that all the usual animals are visible, even if some observation points have changed.
 The prices therefore remain fixed for this year, in order to give us the chance to mitigate the impacts of the crisis.
 We have evaluated everything seriously and we still consider the experience to be profitable for visitors.
+Also, please note that our winter prices are always less expensive then the high season prices.